DALLAS - When the Dallas Mavericks signed Dwight Powell to a four-year, $37 million contract on July 8, 2016, more than a few eyebrows were raised.

 In all, Powell was more impressed with his 3-point shooting and his ability to stretch the floor than he was with any of his other statistics.

 "For me it's a long process and it comes down to reps and experience," he said.
 "It's been a few years now of developing and then seeing constant movements, but it's a slow grind and it takes time.

 "So this is another offseason where I'm going to dedicate as much time as I can to it and continue to try and see improvements."

 The Mavs are more than happy to have witnessed the steady improvements Powell has made since they acquired him from the Boston Celtics on Dec.
 18, 2014 in a trade that involved Rajon Rondo and Jae Crowder.

 "Dwight is, first of all, you're talking about the DNA of what we're looking for in the draft and free agency," Nelson said.
 "That's why we (gave Powell that contract)."

-Nelson said following a Mavs game this season he saw Powell working on his 3-point shot at 11:30 at night.
+Nelson said following a Mavs game last season he saw Powell working on his 3-point shot at 11:30 at night.
 He also said that early the very next morning he noticed that Powell was back on the practice court again - working on his 3-point shot some more.